chauhand2463/Crypto_ident/README.md

-   # � EXTREME EMERALD: Zero-Knowledge Identity Protocol
+   # � Crypto.Indent : Zero-Knowledge Identity Protocol

 **Secure.
 Private.
 Irrevocable.**
 A production-grade ZK-Identity framework for privacy-preserving age-gating and nationality verification on the Polygon blockchain.